Indira Gandhi v. Raj Narain: Background

 The 39th Amendment to the Constitution of India was enacted on 10th August, 1975, shortly after the imposition of the state of emergency by Indira Gandhi.
 The amendment was motivated by the rulings in State of Uttar Pradesh v.
 Raj Narain which challenged the election of the Prime Minister based on the grounds of electoral malpractices.
 Indira Gandhi was found guilty by the Allahabad High Court and her election was invalidated; resulting in possible loss of her position as the Prime Minister of India.
 While the ruling was appealed and stayed and later overturned, it was not rejected by the Supreme Court outright, creating interim political crisis for the Indira Gandhi's government.
 The amendment, introduced after partial stay order, amended Articles 71 and 329 of the Indian Constitution and introduced new Article 329A with six clauses.
 The amendment fundamentally sought to assert parliamentary supremacy over the judiciary.
-Further, the amendments was introduced when many opposition leaders were in jailed on the pretext of the emergency.
+Further, the amendments was introduced when many opposition leaders were jailed on the pretext of the emergency.
 These changes placed the election of the President, the Vice President, the Prime Minister and the Speaker of the Lok Sabha beyond judicial review; effectively nullifying ongoing process and retroactively validated her void election.